AllStarLink/ASL3-Manual/docs/developers/package-builds.md

 circling swoosh).
 This can be monitored for process.
 If the process succeeds with a green checkbox, the .deb files should appear in the Release.
 If not, there are problems that need to be diagnosed and resolved.

+Note: as noted above, you will choose the platform architecture when starting a workflow.
+All workflows will create the architecture specific packages.
+The "amd64" workflow also creates the architecture independent ("all") packages.
+What does this mean?
+If you only want "amd64" packages then you would only need to run the single workflow.
+But, if you want packages for an alternate architecture (e.g. "arm64") then will need to run a workflow for that architecture AND one for the "amd64" architecture.